-The Allegheny County Department of Human Services (DHS) and the City of Pittsburgh's Office of Management and Budget (City, OMB) are pleased to present our joint Application for Emergency Solutions Grant funds (ESG).
-This Application process is being utilized to solicit Applications from a broad array of Applicants.
+The Allegheny County Department of Human Services (DHS) and the City of Pittsburgh's Office of Management and Budget (City OMB) are pleased to present our joint Application for Emergency Solutions Grant funds (ESG).
+This Application process is being utilized to solicit Applications for ESG funding. from a broad array of Applicants for new Shelter, Street Outreach and Rapid Rehousing (RRH) projects.
 DHS and the City will make funding awards from the following sources:

-- City of Pittsburgh's direct entitlement 2023 ESG allocation - Allegheny County's direct entitlement 2023 ESG allocation - Any future Federal or State allocations or awards of ESG funding received by either Allegheny County or the City of Pittsburgh
+- City of Pittsburgh's direct entitlement 2024 ESG allocation - Allegheny County's direct entitlement 2024 ESG allocation - Any future Federal or State allocations or awards of ESG funding received by either Allegheny County or the City of Pittsburgh